I Said I’d Never Wear Dresses Over Pants Again, But Here We Are

 Advertisement

-Take, for example, the fall 2022 runways, where designers like Nanushka, Chloé, and Givenchy included dresses-over-pants ensembles in their lineups, and spring 2023, for which New York-based wunderkind Peter Do featured the controversial trend en masse.
-Yet, they were worlds apart from the iterations popularized by Disney channel starlets.
-Chloé’s fall 2022 collection showcased neutral leather shirt dresses over wide-leg pants, while Nanushka paired a jumpsuit with a pencil skirt, leaving just a tiny peek of the pants around the ankles.
+Take, for example, the autumn 2022 runways, where designers like Nanushka, Chloé, and Givenchy included dresses-over-pants ensembles in their lineups, and spring 2023, for which New York-based wunderkind Peter Do featured the controversial trend en masse.
+Yet, they were worlds apart from the iterations popularised by Disney channel starlets.
+Chloé’s autumn 2022 collection showcased neutral leather shirt dresses over wide-leg pants, while Nanushka paired a jumpsuit with a pencil skirt, leaving just a tiny peek of the pants around the ankles.
 Then, there was Givenchy, which opted to have models wear boot-pant hybrids with flirty, ruffled frocks.

 These versions alone were enough for me to take another jab at the trend.
 After all, much like corsets, butterfly tops, whale tails, and micro mini skirts, everything old (and embarrassing!) can be made cool again.